-Research, scholarship and innovative activity are key differentiators for the USF System.
-We presently rank 25th in total research expenditures among public universities and 41st among all U.S. universities, public or private, by the National Science Foundation, placing us as the No. 2 academic research engine in Florida.
+Research, scholarship and innovative activity are key differentiators for USF.
+We presently rank 25th in total research expenditures among public universities and 41rd among all U.S. universities public or private by the National Science Foundation, placing us as the No. 2 academic research engine in Florida.